Preston railway station: Preston's railways

 The sixth line into Preston was that of the Preston and Blackburn Railway, which opened on 1 June 1846, joining the North Union line immediately south of Farrington station (respelt Farington from October 1857).
 The railway company was absorbed into the East Lancashire Railway (ELR) on 3 August 1846.
 Once again, the NUR charged high tolls for the use of its line which led the ELR to build its own line into Preston.
 The line was initially opposed by Preston Corporation, but was eventually permitted on condition that the embankment north of the Ribble (which later became the dividing line between Avenham and Miller Parks) be ornamentally laid out, and that a pedestrian path (still in use today) be provided on the river bridge.
 The line ran into new platforms built on the east side of the North Union station, which were managed and staffed by the ELR, and which had their own booking hall and entrance in Butler Street.
 The new platforms were effectively a separate station.
 The new line and station opened on 2 September 1850.

-The seventh line in Preston was the North Union's own Victoria Quay Branch to Victoria Quay on the River Ribble (later extended to Preston Docks in 1882 and which now connects to the heritage Ribble Steam Railway).
+The seventh line in Preston was the North Union's own Victoria Quay Branch to Victoria Quay on the river Ribble (later extended to Preston Docks in 1882 and which now connects to the heritage Ribble Steam Railway).
 The single-track goods line opened in October 1846 from a south-facing junction immediately south of Preston Station, through a tight curve into a tunnel with a gradient of 1 in 29, emerging north of Fishergate Hill near the riverside.

 The eighth line to Preston was the Liverpool, Ormskirk and Preston Railway, owned by the ELR and connected to its Blackburn line into Preston.
 It opened on 2 April 1849.
-From 1891, its trains used a new curve at Farington to enter Preston via the North Union line.
+From 1891, its trains used a new curve at Farington to enter the town via the North Union line.